magnusviri/tea-notes/wiki/basics.md

 ## Installing Tea

 Installing is very easy.
 Here are the different ways you can install it.
+Note, all the docs leave off the "https://", but you really should use it.
+To make it easier, all of my examples have it.

 Install Tea to ~/.tea